 “I cut up her body”

-The statement made in court is reversal for the defendant.
 According to a previous report, Morishima told police during questioning that she and Watanabe had been planning to hold a Christmas party at her residence.
 “After I left the apartment and returned, I found [Watanabe] collapsed and not breathing,” the suspect is quoted by police.
 “I then cut up her body to conceal it.”

 Between August and the end of November, Morishima lived with Watanabe at a shared-living facility located about 300 meters away from the apartment.
 Police also found more body parts inside a closet at the facility.